SamZhang02/llmbda/README.md

 Additonally, you can experiment with different options in the bash script.

 #### Handling CUDA OOM
-Our setup ran on a single RTX 3060 12GB.
-To reduce memory usage, try reducing the batch size in the bash script.
+The script already specified memory efficient training (4 bit quantization + PEFT), our setup ran on a single RTX 3060 12GB.
+To further reduce memory usage, try reducing the batch size in the bash script.

 ## Evaluation
 Evaluation is pipelines with the `eval.py` script.
 Simply run `eval.py` with desired options